abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The stylish little fairy was too much for the wide-eyed boy.

-She zipped through his window, plowing into his cardboard fort with all the force of a cannonball.
-A neon streak still twinkled behind her as she dusted herself off, looked him up and down, and nodded.
-Apparently satisfied, she flew close.
+She zipped through his window and plowed into his cardboard fort with the force of a cannonball.
+A neon streak still twinkled behind her as she dusted herself off and looked him up and down.
+Then — apparently satisfied — she flew close.

 "Want to find a magic lamp," she asked, ignoring the destruction.

-The boy was much too delighted to care about his ruined fort.
+The boy was so delighted that he instantly forgot about his fort.

 "YES," he shrieked, bouncing up and down.
 "What do I do?"